About me

 I am a Post-doctoral researcher at the médialab Sciences Po in Paris.
 I work on the AI-Political Machines project under the supervision of Pedro Ramaciotti Morales.

 At the intersection of theoretical models and empirical analyses, my research focuses on the structure of online political and informational landscapes.
-I am particularly interested in the study of multi-dimensional opinion dynamics.
-I also strive to conduct research to help address the crucial challenge of the regulation of social media.
+Recently, I have been working on the public release and the analysis of large X databases, focusing on the multidimensional structure of the users’ political opinions.
+I am also greatly interested in the validation of opinion dynamics models with empirical data, and in the study of signed networks.
+In general, I strive to conduct research to better understand the impact of social media on our societies.

 Previously, I was a PhD student in the Computer Science department of University College London, where I studied the echo chamber effect in social media and proposed methods to mitigate it.
 I was part of the Centre for Doctoral Training in Cybersecurity.
 My research project was supervised by Benjamin Guedj and Shi Zhou.